kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

     - [X] repo:invite

 #### Fork the kubernetes repositories

-You will need to fork two repositories to you GitHub account:
+Fork the following repositories to your GitHub account, and clone them using SSH:

  - [`kubernetes/sig-release`](https://github.com/kubernetes/sig-release): This is where you will push regular PRs to keep the Release Notes draft up to date.
  - [`kubernetes-sigs/release-notes`](https://github.com/kubernetes-sigs/release-notes): This repo has the [release notes website](https://relnotes.k8s.io) sources.